delphidabbler/bdiff/Build.md

 ### Testing

 Some simple tests can be run to check that _BDiff_ and _BPatch_ are working correctly.
-For details see `ReadMe.txt` in the `Test` folder.
+For details see `ReadMe.md` in the `Test` folder.

 ### Prepare the executable release file